schwa/MetalCompilerPlugin/README.md

 The output metal library file will be `debug.metallib` and will live side-by-side with the `default.metallib` file.
 This is because of the `default.metallib` file is created by the Swift Package Manager and cannot be overridden.

 You will not be able to use `MTLDevice.makeDefaultLibrary()` to load the `debug.metallib` file.
 Instead, you will need to use `MTLDevice.makeLibrary(url:)` to load the `debug.metallib` file.
 See the unit tests for an example.

+## Pure-Metal Targets

+A "Pure-Metal" target is a target that contains only Metal source code and header files.
+This is useful for projects that contain a lot of Metal code and want to keep it separate from the rest of the project.

+This is also useful so that Metal and Swift can share types defined in common header files.
+For example, a Vertex or Uniforms struct defined in a header file can be used by both Metal and Swift code.

+Sharing of Metal types with Swift prevents duplication of types and makes sure that your types have a consistent layout and packing across Metal and Swift.

+See the `ExampleShaders` target in the `Package.swift` file.
+The "Pure-Metal" target must not contain any Swift files.
+It should contain your Metal source code and header files (contained in an included folder).
+It should also contain a `Module.map` file that allows Swift to import the header files.

 ## License